 Finding the optimal route for a transmission line requires understanding local issues and considering a variety of factors.
-Clean Line has spent more than two years meeting with government agencies, conservation and agricultural organizations, elected officials and other community leaders to discuss routing options.
+Clean Line has spent years meeting with landowners, government agencies, conservation and agricultural organizations, elected officials and other community leaders to discuss routing options.
 We have spent hundreds of hours analyzing computer data and have driven thousands of miles across the project area to better understand potential routing opportunities and constraints.
 Our database now contains more than 45,000 information points related to our routing criteria.